MEET OUR ARTISANS

 Black Cockatoo Ceramics

-Black Cockatoo Ceramics make functional stoneware - mugs, plates, platters, bowls and tea bowls.
+Black Cockatoo Ceramics makes functional stoneware - mugs, plates, platters, bowls and tea bowls.
 Marg thinks people should use beautiful things every day.
 She loves to hear that her mugs or bowls are used and loved daily.
 Marg uses stoneware clay, predominantly thrown on the wheel and fired in a gas kiln.
 Marg is an ecologist, much of her work reflects her love of nature and wildlife.
 In a small way she hopes by people seeing the native birds on their mugs, or turtles in a bowl, or insects carved into a platter, will make them more aware of their environment and the creatures that live in it.